 - Use pre-arranged hand signals to let the diver know if they need to move a certain way, for example, nearer to the line.

-- On the surface, make sure the diver is holding onto something for support, put one of your hands lightly underneath their armpit, clearly and loudly tell them to breathe and use their name.
+- On the surface, make sure the diver is holding onto something for support, put one of your hands lightly underneath their armpit, clearly and loudly tell them to breathe, and use their name.
 Sometimes it is helpful to get them to copy you doing correct recovery breathing if theirs is erratic.
 By placing your hand lightly under their armpit you prove to them and you that you are close enough to immediately intervene if necessary.
-Bear in mind that in competition you are not allowed to touch the diver, so if you intend on competing then practice being close enough to touch the diver but without placing a hand on their body.
+Bear in mind that in a competition you are not allowed to touch the diver, so if you intend on competing then practice being close enough to touch the diver but without placing a hand on their body.
 Stay with the diver for at least thirty seconds or until they have completely recovered, as a blackout can still occur after thirty seconds of breathing.
-Get right up next to them, encourage them to breathe and use their name
+Get right up next to them, encourage them to breathe, and use their name

 - If you are buddying as a group of three, then person A will be diving buddied by person B, whilst person C prepares for their dive.
 When A has sufficiently recovered, C moves to the line and dives, to be buddied by A whilst B prepares for their dive and so on.
 You must ensure that there is sufficient time between dives so that the person who has just dived has enough time to recover before buddying.